Neo-Jacobite Revival: The reign of the House of Stuart

 The House of Stuart was a European royal house that originated in Scotland.
 Nine Stuart monarchs ruled Scotland alone from 1371 until 1603.
 The last of these, King James VI of Scotland became King James I of England and Ireland after the death of Elizabeth I in the Union of the Crowns.
 The Stuarts ruled the United Kingdom until 1714, when Queen Anne died.
-Parliament had passed the Act of Settlement in 1701 and the Act of Security in 1704, which transferred The Crown to the House of Hanover, ending the line of Stuart monarchs.
+Parliament had passed the Act of Settlement 1701 and the Act of Security 1704, which transferred the Crown to the House of Hanover, ending the line of Stuart monarchs.

 James claimed the Divine right of kings – meaning that he believed his authority to rule was divinely inspired.
 He considered his decisions were not subject to 'interference' by either Parliament or the Church, a political view that would remain remarkably consistent among his Stuart successors.
 When Parliament passed the acts that ended the rule of the House of Stuart, they effectively claimed that the monarch's power was derived from Parliament, not God.